-According to U.S. Small Business Administration 2011 data, family businesses make up 90% of all businesses in North America, and provide 62% of the United States’ jobs.
-The average life span of a family-owned business is 24 years.
+According to U.S. Small Business Administration data, family businesses make-up 90% of all businesses in North America and provide 62% of the United States’ jobs.
+The average lifespan of a family-owned business is 24 years.
 Approximately 40% of family-owned businesses in the U.S. are successfully passed down to the second-generation, roughly 13% are handed down to a third generation, and 3% will go on to the fourth generation or beyond.

-The growth and development of these businesses depends upon a number of variables, the most important of which is cash flow.
-Without access to capital the family business is destined for ruin.
-One way to ensure a small business owned and/or operated by a family will be around for the next generation is to maximize its resources.
-One fast cash resource many companies don’t realize they have is in their own accounts receivable.
+The growth and development of these businesses depend upon a number of variables, the most important of which is cash flow.
+Without access to capital, the family business is destined to struggle.
+One resource many small businesses don’t realize they have is in their own accounts receivable.

 Invoice Factoring for Small Businesses

-As a small business owner, you face many more challenges than a large company during these hard economic times.
-Cash flow is the key to success and can often mean survival in these competitive times.
+As a small business owner, cash flow is the key to success and can often mean survival in these competitive times.
 With the average number of days for customers (particularly large companies) to pay invoices nearing 90 days, it is no surprise why so many small businesses face challenges in growing their businesses.
 Invoice Factoring can be a great financial solution; it allows a business to quickly raise working capital by using their accounts receivables.

 Personalized Capital Funding